keebio/quefrency-case/README.md

 Inside of the [rev3 directory](rev3/) are files to print an enclosing shell around the board.
 They will need to be used in conjuction with the FR4 plates from the store.

-Additional variations on the files still in the works (i.e. variations without encoder cover).
+Additional variations on the files still in the works (i.e. Right 60% half).

 The top shells for Rev. 3 can be used for Rev. 2, but currently, there's no matching middle layer files to match the shells.